 Before you close, try:

 Sometimes that gets silence.
-Sometimes it opens floodgates.
+Sometimes it opens something unexpectedly.
 Either way, it shifts the moment from performance to participation.

-And if someone starts eating halfway through?
-Or the kids giggle through the amen?
+And if it goes sideways?
+If someone starts eating halfway through or the kids dissolve into giggles right at the amen?
 That’s fine.
 God’s heard worse.

-He’s already there, right in the middle of your loud, beautiful table.
+He’s already there, right in the middle of your loud, imperfect table.
 No perfect words required.
 No performance needed.
-Sometimes the holiest prayer is just showing up and breathing “thank You.”

 A Simple Family Thanksgiving Prayer